citp/privacy-policy-historical/s/sh/sho/shopwithmemama.com.md

-> *The following text is extracted and transformed from the shopwithmemama.com privacy policy that was archived on 2016-06-12.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160612143458id_/http%3A//shopwithmemama.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the shopwithmemama.com privacy policy that was archived on 2016-12-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161201200622id_/http%3A//shopwithmemama.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy - Shop With Me Mama

-This Privacy Policy governs the manner in which Shop with Me Mama collects, uses, maintains and discloses information collected from users (each, a “User”) of the [http://www.shopwithmemama.com](http://www.shopwithmemama.com/) website (“Site”).
+This Privacy Policy governs the manner in which Shop with Me Mama collects, uses, maintains and discloses information collected from users ( _each, a “User”_ ) of the [http://www.shopwithmemama.com](http://www.shopwithmemama.com/) website ( _“Site”_ ).
 This privacy policy applies to the Site and all products and services offered by Shop with Me Mama.

 **Personal identification information**